BIM Informed Visual SLAM for Construction Environments: Methodology

-\textbf{Graph Construction.} The back-end factor graph is built integrating components from the backbone: keyframes $X$, map points $P$, and detected structural walls $W_S$.
-After the initial alignment (Sec.~\ref{sec:wall_matching}), BIM walls $\mathbf{W_A}$ are introduced as fixed wall nodes in the graph, while detected walls $\mathbf{W_S}$ remain optimizable.
+The back-end factor graph integrates keyframes $\mathbf{X}$, map points $\mathbf{P}$, and detected structural walls $\mathbf{W_S}$.
+After the initial alignment (Section~\ref{sec:wall_matching}), BIM walls $\mathbf{W_{\text{BIM}}}$ are introduced as fixed wall nodes in the graph as they represent the trusted \textit{as-planned} reference, while detected walls $\mathbf{W_S}$ remain optimizable. {After the initial alignment (Section~\ref{sec:wall_matching}), ivS-Graphs constructs a global graph that integrates the matched wall pairs into the back-end optimization.
+The graph contains two types of wall nodes: BIM walls $\mathbf{W_{\text{BIM}}}$, held fixed as the \textit{as-planned} reference, and their matched detected walls $\mathbf{W_S}$, which are jointly optimized with the keyframes $\mathbf{X}$.
+Edges constrain each matched pair $(w_{S_i}, w_{\text{BIM}_j}) \in \mathcal{M}$ as well as the detected walls to their associated keyframes.}